HSCT Hope Team

 Germany

-HSCT Stemmie Birthday February 17, 2022 – Clinica Ruiz, Monterrey, Nuevo Leon, Mexico
+HSCT Stemmie Birthday February 17, 2022 – Clinica Ruiz, Monterrey, Mexico

-Hi, my name is Jenny.
 I was diagnosed Relapsing Remitting Multiple Sclerosis in 2014, after a misdiagnosis in 2004.
-I was told I have highly aggressive MS.

-In my previous life I was very active in different summer and winter sports, a nature lover, and visual artist.
+In my previous life, I was very active in different summer / winter sports, nature lover, and a visual artist.
 I volunteered in different fields of passion.
-My career centred around rental accommodations of varying capacities, as well as owning my own business.
+My career centred around rental property management in a large vacation destination.

-As background for treatments, I had five types of MS drugs before HSCT.
-Nothing worked for me and I continued to relapse and decline.
+I had five different MS drugs before HSCT.
+Nothing worked, and I continued to relapse and decline.
 As a last ditch effort my family/friends pushed me to try HSCT.
-It worked, but unfortunately I relapsed @5-6 month and used on B-cell depleters for 2 years.
+It worked!
+Unfortunately I relapsed @5-6 month and used on B-cell depleters for 2 years.
 I have been relapse free so far.

 My symptoms affect me from neck down with a high degree of sensory dysfunction and pain.
 My EDSS was quite high before HSCT and I was dependent on a mobility scooter.
 A few months after HSCT I began to walk short distances and drive again.
 This was an incredible experience and improved my quality of life immensely.
 I still need devices for longer distances or bad days.

-Yoga and para dressage (equestrian) are my sources for exercise.
-I feel optimistic of future again.
+Yoga and para dressage (equestrian) are my outlets for exercise.
+I'm also a daily chess player.

 Personal Blog: